 Assessments may be appealed to Loudoun County Commissioner of the Revenue, for unusually high mileage, extensive unrepaired body damage or serious mechanical defects.

 All changes to vehicle status (purchases, trades, moves, sales, donations, etc.) should be promptly reported to the Virginia DMV and Loudoun County.
-Temporary absence from the Town does not exempt you from paying personal property taxes or the vehicle decal fee.
+Temporary absence from the Town does not exempt you from paying personal property taxes or the annual licensing fee.